Where Edinburgh's Soul Hides: A Basement Bar at the Bottom of a Close

 Why Edinburgh Hides

-Edinburgh's problem — if you can call it that — is that its surface is so impressive that most visitors never go deeper.
+Edinburgh's problem — if you can call it that — is that its surface is so impressive most visitors never go deeper.
 Edinburgh Castle (£19.50, book online), the Royal Mile, the Scotch Whisky Experience (tours from £18), the National Museum (free) — these are all extraordinary.
 But they're the Edinburgh that presents itself.

 The Edinburgh that stays with you is underground and after dark.
-It's in the closes that you explore on instinct rather than a map.
-It's in the pubs where nobody's performing authenticity because authenticity isn't something you perform here — it just exists.
+It's in the closes you explore on instinct rather than a map.
+It's in the pubs where nobody's performing authenticity, because authenticity isn't something you perform here — it just exists.
 It's in conversations with people who carry centuries of history in their accents.

-Calton Hill at dusk — free, 10-minute walk from Princes Street, 360-degree views — is another layer.
-The unfinished National Monument was supposed to be a full Parthenon.
+Calton Hill at dusk — free, a 10-minute walk from Princes Street, 360-degree views — is another layer.
+The unfinished National Monument was meant to be a full Parthenon.
 Edinburgh ran out of money in 1829 and left it incomplete.
 Any other city would have torn it down.
 Edinburgh left it standing, named it "the Disgrace," and grew to love it anyway.
 That's very Edinburgh.

 The Thing About Whisky